Khao Moo Dang Recipe (Thai Red Pork)

 Ingredients for pork marinade labeled: tapioca starch, oyster sauce, palm sugar, dark soy sauce, red food coloring, pork loin, sesame oil, pepper, Chinese five spice powder, coriander root, and garlic.

-• Light soy sauce – A key ingredient in Thai food, it brings a savory and salty flavor to the marinade.
+• Light soy sauce (2 tbsp) – A staple in Thai cuisine; adds savory depth and saltiness to the marinade.
+This is my go-to.

 Moo dang sauce